Chairman, Executive Director, Chief Engineering Lead, Owner of Cockpit XW550

 How I got involved: I was persuaded by Scud and our eldest daughter, that I’d love the Team & the Jets ; they were correct!

 What I get involved with at TBAG: I will turn my hand to anything I’m asked to do, with enthusiasm.
-I particularly enjoy working with The Chairman in The Shop.
+I particularly enjoy working with Dave Webber in the Shop.
 We work our socks off and are rewarded with lovely people spending and donating to TBAG funds.